Ex-South Carolina lawmaker indicted on perjury charges

 The grand jury previously charged the 67-year-old with criminal conspiracy and misconduct.
 Prosecutors say Harrison failed to reveal in financial disclosure statements that he was paid $900,000 by working for Quinn.

 Harrison goes to trial Oct.
 22 on the conspiracy and misconduct charges.
-Harrison’s attorney Reggie Lloyd says the new indictment is a ploy to make Harrison to plead guilty.
+Harrison’s attorney Reggie Lloyd says the new indictment is a ploy to make Harrison plead guilty.

 Most Read Nation & World Stories